Bowling for Soup: Musical style and influences

-Bowling for Soup's musical style has been described as pop punk, pop rock, alternative rock, and power pop.
-AllMusic describes Bowling for Soup's style as a "catchy and humorous blend of power pop, ska, punk, and hardcore."
+Bowling for Soup's musical style has been described as pop-punk, pop rock, alternative rock, and power pop.
+AllMusic describes Bowling for Soup's style as a "feverishly catchy and humorous blend of power pop, ska, punk, and hardcore," further characterizing it as a "cheeky take on pop-punk and melodic alt-pop."
 Bowling for Soup's influences include Green Day, Bad Religion, Ramones, NOFX, Descendents, Elvis Costello, and Willie Nelson.

+Ultimate Guitar senior editor David Slavković named Bowling for Soup the fifteenth "weirdest band name of all time," highlighting a quote from one of the site's users who asked: "Are they bowling to obtain soup, or are they bowling in the name of soup?"